TahaHydra/GLPI_INSTALL_OAUTH_SMTP_FREE/README.md

 ### 🎓 Credits

-Written by ChatGPT in collaboration with Taha Laachari during hands-on setup and debug.
+Written by Taha Laachari during hands-on setup and debug , corrected and formatted by chat GPT FYI